Understanding Your Insurance Policy in the Aftermath of a House Fire

 While most of us have insurance policies on our homes, many of us have also never bothered to read the policies from cover to cover.

-If your house has become fire-damaged it is important that you read the policy to see what is covered and what is not covered.
+If your house has become fire-damaged, it is important to read the policy to understand what it covers and does not cover.

 If your policy was destroyed in the fire – don’t worry.
 Your insurance agent can provide you with a new copy.